 Updated versions of patches (v2, v3, etc.) will be submitted to address comments.
 The new features must be properly reviewed, tested and accepted before the integration deadline.
 Otherwise, they will be postponed to the next releases.

-At the end of the merge window, the first release candidate is out.
+At the end of the merge windows, the first release candidates are out.

-The last period is 1 month long and is dedicated to bug fixing.
+The last period is approximately 1 month long and is dedicated to bug fixing.